Thor Gjermund Eriksen

-Thor Gjermund Eriksen (born 2 October 1966) is a Norwegian journalist and editor who has been Director-General of the Norwegian Broadcasting Corporation from 2013 to 2022.
+Thor Gjermund Eriksen (born 2 October 1966) is a Norwegian journalist and editor who was director-general of the Norwegian Broadcasting Corporation from 2013 to 2022.

 Career

 Journalistic career

 Born in Oslo, he was hired as a journalist in Dagbladet in 1995, and later became chief editor from 2003 to 2006.
 After leaving, he was hired in A-pressen where he was CEO from 2010 until January 2013.
 He is also chairman of the board of Nettavisen and was a board member in TV 2 until December 2012.

 Political career

 He has had a political career in the Socialist Left Party and the Labour Party.
 He was a member of the central board of their youth wing Socialist Youth, worked as a personal advisor for then-party leader Erik Solheim and worked as secretary for Raymond Johansen when the latter was Oslo city commissioner for transport and the environment.
 He terminated his membership in the Labour Party when he was appointed director-General of NRK.